Outdoor Adventure Programme

 Students will continue with the same 2 outdoor programmes they started in year 8:

 Students will continue to work towards their Silver or Gold award in both their chosen activities

 Year 9 students have the opportunity to participate in sessions at ‘Creation’, a purpose-built climbing centre, if they choose climbing as one of their two outdoor activity choices.
 These day sessions (consisting of approximately 5 hours) focus on further developing climbing skill sets and progression towards the Silver and Gold awards.

-In year 9, students have the opportunity to canoe in a different location.
 Here they further develop the same paddling techniques whilst undertaking an adventurous journey.
 Students are taught how to adjust their paddling skills to suit the different body of water.
 In addition to these adjustments, there is an added emphasises on group and risk management in an expedition setting.
 These developments allow students to work towards and demonstrate the necessary skills and knowledge to achieve their Silver and Gold awards.

 Students have the opportunity to go dinghy sailing at Bartley Green Reservoir with the school’s own fleet of sailing boats.
 After achieving each level, students are awarded with a certificate to show recognition for the skills they have developed and provide a record of their personal achievements.
 In addition to undertaking activities that lead them towards achieving their awards, students also undertake deep-water exercises.
 Using the specialised equipment provided these exercises are designed to increase their understanding of essential deep-water management and help develop their confidence in open water.
 Once completed, students move onto capsize drills.
 These controlled activities are important for students to be able manage and take responsibility of the sailing boats in open water.